open-cloud/xos/xos/configurations/devel/README.md

 Delete the containers and relaunch them: `make rm; make [cloudlab|devstack]`

+Build the containers from scratch using the local XOS source tree: `make containers`

 View logs: `make showlogs`

 See what containers are running: `make ps`